Home Water Softening

 - Clogging: If your water supply is cloudy, it may clog the resin in the softener with mud and clay.
 Backwashing will typically solve this problem.
 Adding a sediment filter before the softener could also help.

-- Iron fouling: Iron that has been exposed to air or chlorine (red iron) can clog the resin and prevent it from working.
-This is known as iron fouling.
+- Iron or manganese fouling: Iron or manganese that has been exposed to air or chlorine can clog the resin and prevent it from working.
+This is known as fouling.
 Sometimes it may be necessary to filter the water before it gets to your softener to prevent fouling.
 Commercial cleaners are available if the resin becomes fouled.
 Cleaners need to be used according to manufacturer instructions to avoid contamination.

 - Bacteria and fungi: If your water supply is not disinfected prior to softening, bacteria and fungi can potentially grow on the surface.
 This can reduce the effectiveness of your softener.

 What are the health effects of home softening?